Confirmation and Refutation of Lyman Continuum Leakers at $z\sim3$ with JWST NIRSpec/IFU: Observations

 High-resolution HST imaging of LACES104037 and LACES94460 was obtained with WFC3/UVIS and WFC3/IR as part of HST-GO-14747 \citep[PI: Robertson,][]{Fletcher_2019}.
 Both sources were observed in the F336W and F160W filters, probing rest-frame LyC (760--900\,\AA) and optical (3440--4100\,\AA) emission, respectively.

 The HST imaging data were reprocessed following the approach described in \cite{Wang_Shengzhe_2025}, which enables more accurate relative astrometric calibration between individual exposures and further improves the overall image quality.
 A detailed description of the updated reduction and alignment strategy will be presented in a forthcoming data release and initial science results paper (Wang et al., in preparation).
+The relative astrometric solution between different filters was derived using common compact sources and an affine transformation, performed directly in the native image coordinate systems.
+As a result, the alignment does not require the images to be resampled onto a common pixel grid, thereby preserving the full astrometric information available in the higher-resolution data.
 The final mosaics have pixel scales of 0.03\arcsec\ and 0.06\arcsec\ for the F336W and F160W images, respectively.

 Using the F160W image as the astrometric reference, we aligned the F336W image to the F160W frame.
 For LACES104037, we additionally aligned the JWST/NIRSpec IFU data to the F160W image (see Appendix~\ref{app:Astrometry}), ensuring a consistent relative astrometric registration among all three high spatial resolution datasets.
+For LACES94460, JWST NIRCam F277W imaging observations are available \citep[JWST-GO-1869, PI: Schaerer,][]{Schaerer_2026}, whose wavelength coverage overlaps with that of the JWST NIRSpec IFU observations.
+Therefore, we directly performed astrometric alignment between the IFU data and the F277W image (see Appendix~\ref{app:Astrometry}).